 The comparison is often performed by filling out forms or charts that have many names.
 Decision matrix, Pugh matrix, decision grid, selection matrix, criteria rating form, amongst others.
 A relative importance is given to each criterion and the options are scored against each of the criteria and the highest 'wins'.

-A rational decision making model presupposes that there is one best outcome.
+A rational decision model presupposes that there is one best outcome.
 Because of this it is sometimes called an optimizing decision making model.
 The search for perfection is frequently a factor in actually delaying making a decision.

 Such a model also presupposes that it is possible to consider every option and also to know the future consequences of each.
 While many would like to think they know what will happen, the universe often has other plans!